AIHA University Webinar: The Role of Context and Reason in Ethical Decision-Making for the Industrial Hygienist

 Member $199 | Nonmember $225 | Student $25

-Register now to explore the roles of context and reason in ethical decision-making.
+Explore the roles of context and reason in ethical decision-making.

 This webinar satisfies the 2-hour ethics requirement for CIH certification maintenance and provides skills for industrial hygienists faced with the burden of ethical decision-making.